muratk5n/thirdwave/en/2022/01/particles-and-ai.md

 too much are what we see as heat, Nature could not care less.
 We cannot compete with Nature at that level...
 If we tried we'd have to create a computer as big as Nature.
-So we need to use our math to generalize, inventing relations, methods to represent better relations between attributes we measure....
+So we need to use our math to generalize, inventing relations, sometimes inventing different math for better relations between attributes we measure....

 The term particle in compsci needs to be clarified..
 Some hear about a method called SPH, smoothed particle hydrodynamics.
-How is that not about particles?
-But in SPH those are not real particles, they are 'pockets' in the fluid that are followed around.
+But in SPH what's used are not real particles, they are 'pockets' in the fluid that are followed around.
 The act of following somewhat resembles following around a particle, that's where the P comes from...
 But look carefully, there is the Navier-Stokes formula lurking in there, which uses concepts such as pressure, viscosity, heat, concocted at a macro level, not micro.
 Without the formula, there is no SPH...

 Brogrammers

 A lot of the NN "buzz" originates from S. Valley, which is full of IT programmers not applied math professionals.
+Computation split into two cultures since its inception; one is scientific computation (discretizing formulas), the other business coding, w databases, "UI".
+The two cultures gathered around their own computer languages, Fortran for sci, Cobol for biz.
+These are two different ways of thinking about computation..
+Silicon Valley is full of the latter type
+- the business brogrammers.
+They pretty much have zero understanding of science and how it is conducted.
+So it behooves all tech watchers to pay attention to that difference as the typical tech CEO is sci ignorant, bereft of any understanding on what makes it tick.

 For IT programmers the particle, and their interactions, simulation viewpoint is comfortable.
 Their bean counting is done discretely, item-by-item basis, which makes sense you are automating an office work, keeping lists, adding stuff, checking them off...
 The so-called object-orientation took hold in the industry possibly for this reason.
 Interesting its widely used language C++ was based on an older language called Simula, the first OO language, literally built for